 “Forgiveness of our spouses is for our benefit,” writes Joseph Warren Kniskern in When the Vow Breaks: A Survival and Recovery Guide for Christians Facing Divorce.
 “The attitude of our hearts is critical.
 Forgiveness frees us from the spiritual bondage of hatred, resentment, and a desire for revenge.
 We need this release to move on with our lives.”

-Forgiving your pastor husband for having an affair with another woman may be the most difficult thing you’ll ever face in your marriage or life.
+Forgiving your Christian husband for having an affair with another woman may be the most difficult thing you’ll ever face in your marriage or life.
 And, forgiving your husband will be the healthiest, most free-ing thing you’ll ever do for yourself.

 Decide where to place your hope – and your heart

-If you’re emotionally devastated and spiritually shattered because of your pastor husband’s affair — and you think you’ll never recover — you need to look at where you placed your hope.
+If you’re emotionally devastated and spiritually shattered because of your Christian husband’s affair — and you think you’ll never recover — you need to look at where you placed your hope.
 For where your hope lies, there too lies your heart.

-Before your husband cheated, was your hope, identity, and reason for living in your marriage and role as a pastor’s wife?
+Before your husband cheated, was your hope, identity, and reason for living in your marriage and role as a Christian man’s wife?
 Then your husband’s affair will be the worst thing that could ever happen to you.
 It’s the most painful, devastating, shattering event – and you’ll never get over it.
 If your identity as a woman is bound up in your role as a pastor’s wife, then your very identity has been destroyed.

 That hurts, and but I’m not sorry for your loss.
 Why?
-Because if your identity was in your role as a pastor’s wife, then it wasn’t in Jesus.
+Because if your identity was in your role as a Christian man’s wife, then it wasn’t in Jesus.
 And now you will get over the affair by re-establishing your identity in a fresh, new way.
 You can dig into your identity as a child of God, dearly and unconditionally loved.
 And, you can start looking forward to a new season in your life.